2.2.3 Lifetime and Diffusion Length

 This implies that the minority carriers will disappear within fractions of a second after they were generated!

-However, since we have a constant density in thermal equilibrium, we are forced to introduce a generation rate G for minority carriers that is exactly identical to the recombination rate R in equilibrium.
+However, since we have a constant density of minority carriers in thermal equilibrium, we are forced to introduce a generation rate G for them that is exactly identical to their recombination rate R in equilibrium.

 In other words, the carrier densities in the valence and conduction bands are not in static, but in dynamic equilibrium (see the thermodynamics script as well).